-New student guide to digital resources
+New student guide to IT resources

 Welcome to the University of Utah!
-This guide is meant to provide you with a quick glance at some of the many digital resources you may need as a student and to direct you to answers for any questions you may have.
+This guide is meant to provide you with a quick glance at some of the many IT resources you may need as a student and to direct you to answers for any questions you may have.
 This is by no means an exhaustive list, so if you have suggestions for something you think students should know about, email webmaster@it.utah.edu.

 We also provide guides for new staff, new faculty, and IT staff.